Jack Johnson (musician): Personal life

-On July 22, 2000, Johnson married his college girlfriend, Kim Baker.
-They have three children: two boys and a girl.
-Johnson lives on the North Shore of the island of Oahu in Hawaii.
+Johnson married his college girlfriend, Kim Baker on July 22, 2000; they have two sons and a daughter.
+The couple lives on the North Shore of the island of Oahu in Hawaii.
 In an interview with Johnson, Ann Donahue from Billboard described Johnson's family life by saying "There is often trouble in balancing the life of an artist, environmentalist, and family man, but Johnson seems to have the niche for such a challenge.
-This time around, he's found a pace that agrees with him...bringing his family along so he can spend mornings with them sightseeing."
-Both Johnson and his wife decline to talk about or release any intimate information concerning their children.
+This time around, he's found a pace that agrees with him... bringing his family along so he can spend mornings with them sightseeing."
+Jack and Kim declined to talk about or release information about their children.

 Charity

 In 2008, Johnson and his wife Kim created the Johnson Ohana Charitable Foundation, a non-profit public charity supporting environmental, art, and music education worldwide.
 Jack and Kim Johnson also founded the Kokua Hawaii Foundation in 2003.
-Johnson and his family work hard every year at festivals and concerts alike, to raise money for causes they feel are most important.
-Johnson recorded a cover of John Lennon's "Imagine" for the 2007 benefit album Instant Karma: The Amnesty International Campaign to Save Darfur, which was also included on the 2009 benefit album Rhythms del Mundo Classics.
-In talking about Johnson and his career choices, Rolling Stone wrote: "It is a typically generous move from Johnson, who has used his multi-platinum success to support causes he cares about."
+Jack and his family work hard every year at festivals and concerts to raise money for causes they feel are most important.

+Jack Johnson recorded a cover of John Lennon's "Imagine" for the 2007 benefit album Instant Karma: The Amnesty International Campaign to Save Darfur, which was also included on the 2009 benefit album Rhythms del Mundo Classics.
+Rolling Stone wrote: "It is a typically generous move from Johnson, who has used his multi-platinum success to support causes he cares about."
 Although the Johnson Ohana Charitable Foundation is a non-profit organization that "focuses on environmental, arts and music education", it has raised more than $750,000 from 2009 to 2010 to give away.
 Johnson was in Osaka, Japan on his To the Sea 2010 World Tour at the time of the 2011 Tōhoku earthquake and tsunami in northern Japan.
 He was in a hotel with his family when it struck.
-After having to postpone the rest of his tour, he donated $50,000 to GlobalGiving's Japan Earthquake and Tsunami Relief Fund.
+After postponing the rest of his tour, he donated $50,000 to GlobalGiving's Japan Earthquake and Tsunami Relief Fund.

-Johnson's Ohana Charitable Foundation has also supported Little Kids Rock, a national nonprofit that works to restore and revitalize music education in disadvantaged U.S. public schools.
-He also decorated a guitar for Little Kids Rock to auction to raise funds for its program.

-On September 22, 2012, he donated his time to play a few songs at Farm Aid 2012 in Hershey, PA.
+Johnson's Ohana Charitable Foundation has supported Little Kids Rock, a national nonprofit that works to restore and revitalize music education in disadvantaged U.S. public schools.
+Johnson decorated a guitar for Little Kids Rock to auction raising funds for its program.
+On September 22, 2012, he donated his time to play a few songs at Farm Aid 2012 in Hershey, Pennsylvania.
 Later in 2012, Jack donated $50,000 for Hurricane Sandy relief and added links on his website for others to donate: